Welcome to the website of the Special Program on the International Targeted Sanctions (SPITS).

 - On sanctions in peacebuilding situations, where also positive sanctions become a concern.
 Applications have recently been submitted to Sida and USAID on this score.

-The program collaborates with the Sanctions and Security Research Program which is a project of the Fourth Freedom Forum and the Kroc Institute for International Peace Studies at the University of Notre Dame, and also with the UN Targeted Sanctions Consortium, based at The Graduate Institute, Geneva and the Watson Institute at Brown University.
+The program collaborates with the Sanctions and Security Research Program which is a project of the Kroc Institute for International Peace Studies at the University of Notre Dame, and also with the UN Targeted Sanctions Consortium, based at The Graduate Institute, Geneva and the Watson Institute at Brown University.